Alphastranger/The-7-Wonders/README.md

 - Each character has a unique option E that they can always use.
 - Skip turn option if they can't access any resources.
 Gives some paltry energy.
 - Add faith stat.
 - Bonuses from completed wonders.
+Name and bonus appears at side of screen when complete.
+Either gives a stat boost, or a permanent unique question.
+- Can build structures that last for a few turn and either give a steady supply of resources or temporary stat boosts.

 ## Fixes
-- Randomizer still gives multiples of the same question.
 - Inputting a wrong answer still progresses time forward.
 - Every time you answer a question an entirely new prompt pops up.